veera2508/General-NN/README.md

 * The ouput matrix will be of shape (n_y,m) where n_y is the number of outputs and m is the number of training examples.
 * numpy required
 * Modify the cost function and the derivative of it accordingly.
 * Accuracy will be printed w.r.t the validation set given.
+Pls modify the accuracy function accordingly